Strap boss fitted to soil pipe

 Here is my step-by-step process for fitting a strap boss to a plastic or cast iron soil pipe:

-1. Drill a Hole in the Soil Pipe
+1. Drill a hole in the soil pipe

-Drilling soil pipe
+Drilling hole in plastic soil pipe for strap boss

 Using a hole saw and combi drill, drill a hole in the soil pipe, it’ll need to be 54mm for most bosses.
 You should go slow if it’s a plastic pipe you’re drilling as it can be damaged easily.

-2. Clean the Hole
+2. Clean the hole

-54mm hole drilled in soil pipe
+54mm hole drilled in soil pipe for strap boss

 Clean all the plastic bits off the edges in the hole you’ve just drilled, and clean any dirt and grease off the pipe.
+The cleaner it is, the better for the silicone sticking to, and for the water to flow as smoothly as possible.

-3. Put Some Silicone on the Boss
+3. Put some silicone on the boss

-Strap boss with silicone
+Strap boss being fitted with clear silicone

+Add a bed of silicone around the strap boss where it sits on the soil pipe.
 It takes practice to get the right amount but it’s better to err on the side of too much than not enough.
 You can clean any excess silicone away when you’re finished.

-4. Fit the Boss to the Soil Pipe
+4. Fit the boss to the soil pipe

+Open up the strap and fit it over the pipe and press the clip together with hands or water pump pliers.
 Or, you might need to screw in the screw with a screwdriver depending on which type of strap boss you have.

+Use some toilet roll and clean off any excess silicone from the soil pipe, as much as possible.
 You can then fit the waste pipe into the boss using a rubber connector, you might need to use some silicone grease to get it in as they can be tight and tricky to fit.

 Summary

+Fitting a strap-on boss to a soil stack pipe is fairly easy if you know how to use a drill as this is the hardest part.
 Although it takes longer to drill through a cast iron pipe than a plastic pipe, drilling a cast iron pipe is easier as you can’t really go wrong with it.

 With a plastic pipe you have to be more careful as it's a lot more fragile and can be damaged by the hole saw in the drill.

-Feel free to ask me any questions in the comment section below and I’ll try my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

 FAQs